 Add the lettuce and red onion and toss to combine.

 Heat a cast-iron skillet or grill pan coated with olive oil over medium-high heat.
-Sprinkle the chicken with the chipotle powder, black pepper, and salt.
+Sprinkle the chicken with chipotle powder, black pepper, and salt.
 Place the chicken in the skillet and grill for four minutes then flip and grill another four minutes until it is no longer pink in the middle.

 Remove the chicken from the skillet and let it rest for five minutes before cutting into it.
 This allows the juices to be retained resulting in more tender flavorful meat.